GadgetSeed/gadgetseed/README.md

    sudo openocd -f /usr/share/openocd/scripts/board/st_nucleo_l1.cfg
    ```

-   OPENOCD is in a state that remains operational.
+   OPENOCD will remain running.

-1. Starting the serial terminal
+1. Launching the serial terminal

    Open the terminal for the serial terminal and run the following command: